 The evaluation of potential impacts should identify plausible worst case scenario consequences, the vulnerability of the affected environment to the potential impacts, and the reversibility of the impacts.
-Potential cumulative impacts of this Major Project in light of other activities underway or approved also need to be addressed.
+Potential cumulative impacts of this Major Project in light of other activities underway or approved should also be addressed.
 Interactions between biophysical, socio-economic and cultural impacts should be identified.